clcoffey/innershift.github.io/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
+  title_first : "More than Coaching."
-  title : "More than Coaching.
-A Space for Transformation" image : "images/banner-art.svg" content : "A coaching practice incorporating guided meditation for leaders and professionals who are ready to move beyond anxiety and burnout, integrate deep stress patterns, and reconnect with their authentic energy, clarity, and purpose."
+  title_second : " A Space for Transformation"
+  image : "images/banner-art.svg"
+  content : "A coaching practice incorporating guided meditation for leaders and professionals who are ready to move beyond anxiety and burnout, integrate deep stress patterns, and reconnect with their authentic energy, clarity, and purpose."
   button: